 After having purchased more than one property with a broken side sewer, we now scope the sewer for any property we purchase.

 In some areas, this is not commonly done.
 Do it anyway.
-You do not want to spend upwards of $10,000 repairing a side sewer after closing when you can spend a few hundred dollars inspecting it prior to purchasing.
+You do not want to spend upwards of $10,000 repairing a side sewer after closing.
+You can spend a few hundred dollars inspecting it prior to purchasing.

 With older properties, the inspection may be a challenge, you can expect to pay extra if the plumber has to remove a toilet for the inspection.
-Again, this is money well spent.
+Money well spent.

 Verify that the property is not in the flood zone

-FEMA changed their mapping system a few years back, and multiple times I’ve come across sellers who had no idea their property was now considered to be in the flood zone.
+FEMA changed their mapping system a few years back.
+Many sellers have no idea their property is now in the flood zone.

 A few years ago I helped an investor purchase an off-market property that was literally miles away from the nearest river.
 But, due to the FEMA flood map changes, four feet of the backyard was now in the flood zone due to a small creek in the area.